 The AWARE Fund of The Dallas Foundation will be accepting grant applications for the 2021-2022 grant cycle from Tuesday, November 10, 2020 through Friday, January 15, 2021.

 Please read the instructions below to learn how to apply for a grant from AWARE.

-- Site visits will be conducted between mid-February and mid-March
+- Site visits are required for all grant applicants.
+These are conducted between mid-February and

 - Grant recipients will be notified in late April or early May.

 Together we will make a difference, Join AWARE now.